cbreathnach/cbreathnach.github.io/_pages/cv.md

 #### Water Sports Instructor - Rusheen Bay Windsurfing, Galway, Ireland.
 *Summer 2012, 2013, 2014*

-* Worked as an instructor in a busy centre to provide an enjoyble and safe experience for customers.
+* Worked as an instructor in a busy centre to provide an enjoyable and safe experience for customers.

 #### Captain, Maamturks Challenge Chairperson, Advisor - NUI Galway Mountaineering Club.
 *2014 - PRESENT*